yonilerner/cs2-retakes-allocator/README.md

 - `EnableRoundTypeAnnouncement`: Whether or not to announce the round type.
 - `EnableRoundTypeAnnouncementCenter`: Whether or not to announce the round type in the center of the users screen.
 Only applies if `EnableRoundTypeAnnouncement` is also set to `true`.
+- `UseOnTickFeatures`: Set to false if you want better performance and dont want any OnTick features, including:
+  - Bombsite center announcement
+  - Advanced gun menu

 ### Commands